JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 # Coursera-Machine-Learning-Course-with-Andrew-Ng
-Introductory Machine Learning Course from Standford
+Introductory Machine Learning Course from Stanford  - My first MOOC started 6 years ago.
+Now completed after all this time...
+One more victory.....

-Goes over the basic Machine Learning Techniques that are common in the field.
+Goes over the basic Machine Learning Techniques that are common in the field and applied them to a wide variety of different Cases.

+## Note of thanks:

+I would like to thank the mentor Tom Mosher for his very helpful tutorials which have been of great assistance in finishing these project assignments.

 ## Week 2: Linear Regression